imperva/dsfkit/README.md

     <td>1.7.32
     </td>
     <td>
       1. Added support for CipherTrust Manger version 2.20 in AWS.
-Set the variable ‘ciphertrust_manager_version’ to control the version (default: 2.20).
+Set the variable ‘ciphertrust_manager_version’ to control the version.
       <br/>2.
 Updated the AWS POC dsf_deployment example.
       <br/>3.
 Improvements and bug fixes.
   </tr>